navikt/kafka-plain-saslserver-2-ad/README.md

 1. Unboundid LDAP SDK for LDAPS interaction
 2. Google Guava Cache
-3. YAML Configuration for LDAP baseDN for users and groups, see src/test/resources/adconfig.yaml for details
+3. YAML Configuration for LDAP baseDN for users, groups and more.
+See src/test/resources/ldapconfig.yaml for details

-**Observe** that adconfig.yaml must be somewhere in CLASSPATH
+**Observe** that the directory hosting yaml configuration file must be in CLASSPATH

 ## Kafka configuration examples